jglazar/notes/quant_interview/articles.md

 Satisfies recurrence relation `C0 = 1`, `Cn+1 = Sum from k=0 to k=n of Ck Cn-k`
   * Or, `Cn+1 = 2(2n+1)/(n+2) Cn`

+Recurrence relation is most easily seen for diagonal grid paths
+  * Set first point hitting x-axis at k = 1, 2, ..., n.
+Total paths to the right is just C(n-k).
+For the total paths to the left, raise the path on stilts (go up at move 1, down at move k), which is C(k) paths.
+Total is sum(Ck Cn-k)

 Grows as `Cn ~ 4^n / (sqrt(pi) * n^(3/2))`

 The only odd Catalan numbers are where `n = 2^a - 1`